nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 This relates the derivative of a moving point to the logarithm of the transformation moving that point.

-One way to think of $log(T)$ is as the vector field of tangent vectors of that transform.
+One way to think of $log(T)$ is as a vector field of tangent vectors for the transformation.
 In other words, it's the field of first derivatives.
-This vector field is independent of time.
-It's constant with respect to t.
-The vector field shows what the velocity is for every point in space.
+This vector field is independent of time and shows the velocity for every point in space.

 That equation is saying that if you transform any point in space by the logarithm of the transform, you will get the first derivative at that point.
 The first derivative is the velocity, so $log(T)$ defines the velocity field (the field of tangent vectors at every point in space).

-As x moves through space by the transform, it forms a curve; the tangent vector at time t is tangent to the x's position on the curve at time t.
+As a point moves through space by the transform, it forms a curve.
+The tangent vector at time t is tangent to the point's position on the curve at time t.

-This insight is really neat: The logarithm of a transform matrix is another matrix that maps positions in space to tangent vectors.
-You can think of the log of a matrix as the velocity field of the action performed by that matrix.

-The vector field visualized in the interactive example above is this velocity field.
+You can think of the logarithm of a matrix as the velocity field of the action performed by that matrix.
+The velocity field visualized in the interactive example above is this field.

-A more informal way of looking at the equation $\dfrac{d}{dt}x(t) = log(T) x(t)$ is to say
+A more informal way of looking at this is to say

 $velocity = log(transform) * position$